PanagiotisTselentis/CTF-Writeups/TCM Security/Butler/PrivEsc.md

 ![](attachments/Pasted%20image%2020251126225511.png)

 after `winpeas` ran, I went to `Services Information` and I found a service called `WiseBootAssistant` that auto-runs and the important note was the `No quotes and Space detected`.

+	This type of privilege escalation is called **uquoated service paths**

 ![](attachments/Pasted%20image%2020251126225926.png)

 So all I had to do was write a malware in the path before `BootTime.exe` was executed.

-So in the attacking machine I created a malware called
+In the attacking machine I created a malware called `Wise.exe`: